sebamarynissen/sc4-submenu-collection/README.md

 You can name the file whatever you want, but preferrably you stick to the [sc4pac](https://memo33.github.io/sc4pac/#/) package name if possible.
 For example, if you're creating a submenu for the package `kingofsimcity:sp-modular-parking-base-set`, then it is advised to call the txt file `kingofsimcity.sp-modular-parking-base-set.txt`.

+*Note: technically you don't *need* put each pair on a line, just a comma-separated list of numbers will do as well, but it's highly advised to put them on separate lines.

 ## Building locally